microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0/New-MgSecurityCaseEdiscoveryCaseNoncustodialDataSource.md

 # New-MgSecurityCaseEdiscoveryCaseNoncustodialDataSource

 ## SYNOPSIS
-Create a new ediscoveryNoncustodialDataSource object.
+Create new navigation property to noncustodialDataSources for security

 ## SYNTAX